 SCOPE: Shot of the distal thread being used to ligate the ECA and temporal artery.

 SCOPE: Shot of the untied proximal knot.
+SCOPE shots 2.7.1 2.7.2 and 2.7.3 are short shots and are all vissible in one recoding named ‘2.7’

 Controlled Injection of FITC-Dextran 10-Micrometer Microspheres into the Mouse Internal Carotid Artery